metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 The name that appears on all Assets minted with hidden settings enabled.
 Note that, just like for the prefixes of the Config Line Settings, special variables can be used for the Name and URI of the Hidden Settings.
 As a reminder, these variables are:

-- `$ID$`: This will be replaced by the index of the minted NFT starting at 0.
+- `$ID$`: This will be replaced by the index of the minted Asset starting at 0.
-- `$ID+1$`: This will be replaced by the index of the minted NFT starting at 1.
+- `$ID+1$`: This will be replaced by the index of the minted Asset starting at 1.

-You should use this to be able to match the NFTs that you want to your revealed data.
+You should use this to be able to match the Assets that you want to your revealed data.

 #### uri